koltyakov/SPSyncN/README.md

 - Upload a file to SharePoint document library
 - Upload a folder with structure and files to SharePoint
+- Upload a folder with structure and files to SharePoint in incremental mode
 - Download a file to SharePoint document library
 - Download a folder with structure and files to SharePoint
 - Remove a file from SharePoint document library